cipherboy/rtypr/README.md

 # `rtypr`

-`rtypr` is an interface over evemu to type text
+`rtypr` is an interface over `evemu` to type text.

 ## Dependencies

-This script relies on `evemu-device` and `evemu-event` being present in PATH.
+This script relies on `evemu-device` and `evemu-event` being present in `PATH`.
 Additionally, it generally assumes root access and/or an account with appropriate permissions (group: `input`).

 Other common utilities used are `grep` and `sleep`.